kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 - Add a marker that indicates a field as an enum.
 - Make the Kubernetes OpenAPI generator recognize the marker.
-- Auto-detect possible values of an enum type.
+- Deduce values of an enum type from its Go type definition.
 - Detect and annotate enum types in all built-in types.

 ### Non-Goals